 Please submit errors, omissions, comments or suggestions about this workbook to: Workbooks@USScouts.Org Comments or suggestions for changes to the requirements should be sent to: Advancement.Team@Scouting.Org

 Cub Scout's Name:

 Pack No. :

-This adventure is required to earn the Tiger Badge.
+This adventure is an elective adventure which can be used to earn the Tiger Badge.